 At 18 weeks gestation, Casey visited the CFDT for the first time, where she underwent what she calls “the gauntlet,” a day of advanced prenatal imaging tests to confirm the diagnosis and plan the best course of treatment.

 Knowing that their baby would require specialized care immediately after birth, Casey and Bryan were drawn to the Center’s Garbose Family Special Delivery Unit (SDU), the world’s first birth facility specifically designed for mothers carrying babies with known birth defects.

-Between the team’s experience with treating omphalocele and the additional support services that would be available to both Casey and their son before, during and after birth, the Kirsches knew there was nowhere else they would consider for his care.
+Between the team’s experience with treating omphalocele and the additional support services that would be available to both Casey and their son before, during and after birth, the couple knew there was nowhere else they would consider for their care.

 Support and care

 After going into early labor at 36 weeks’ gestation, Casey relocated to be closer to CHOP.
 At 5:30 a.m. on July 12, 2011, Jackson Frederick Kirsch was delivered via C-section in the SDU.
 The support she received from the team while waiting for Bryan to arrive stands out clearly in Casey’s memory.

 “Karen (certified nurse midwife Karen Pesta, MSN, CNM) was my surrogate husband holding my hand helping me through labor,” recalls Casey.
 “She and Nahla (attending obstetrician Nahla Khalek, MD) became my support group.
 Once he was born, he needed machines of all kinds to survive, and the loving care of an entire team of people — nurses, doctors, social workers — watching out for both us."